yigaoRU/GIS_Final_Project/index.md

 <iframe src='interactive_map_airport_distribution_continental_US.html' width='1080' height='640'></iframe>

+Interesting Findings:
+1. Most airports located near the coastline(Eastcoast, Westcoast and Southcoast);
+2. States like South Dakota don't even have an international airport.

 ## Static Map: Continental-US Airport Distribution By State
 Spatial join is used for this map.

 Highlight Features:
-1. Use spatial join to dissove county boundaries;
+1. spatial join is adopted to dissove county boundaries;
 2. Carto Positron as basemap
 3. Properly-sized legends and titles with a 2x1 small multiple approach.